qooxdoo/qooxdoo/qooxdoo/component/skeleton/contribution/readme.txt

 can then be further extended.
 Please refer to the script and other documentation for further information.

-short:: is a qooxdoo-contrib style qooxdoo application
+short:: is a qooxdoo-contrib style qooxdoo application or library